Rossland, British Columbia: Wagon roads & deals

 During 1891, a patchwork of mines operated on the mountain, Le Roi Mining and Smelting Company was incorporated, and Topping sold his remaining interest for $30,000.
 Late the next year, a ferry across the river from the SF&N station at Northport, Washington connected with Oliver Durant's new wagon road from Red Mountain.
 A fleet of 40 wagons to Northport largely replaced the mule trains to Trail.
 That year, Bourjouis and Morris sold their Center Star and War Eagle mines, which with the Le Roi, produced 96 per cent of the mountain's 1,500,000 tons of ore to 1903.
 In 1893, an 11 ft wide wagon road was graded along Trail Creek, to win back traffic for Trail.
 The mountain output of 18,500 tons in 1894 increased ten-fold the next year.

 Early railways & consolidation

-In June 1896, the first loaded ore train ran along the initial section of Heinze's Columbia and Western Railway (C&W) from Red Mountain to the Trail smelter.
+In June 1896, the first loaded ore train ran along the initial section of Heinze's Columbia and Western Railway (C&W) from Red Mountain to the Trail smelter arbitration (1938–1942).
 After a delay over a US right-of-way, Corbin's Red Mountain–Northport railway, comprising the Red Mountain Railway (RMR) (BC section) and Columbia & Red Mountain Railway (C&RM) (WA section), opened in December 1896.
 The next year, Le Roi's contract to exclusively supply the Trail smelter expired.
 When Le Roi owners opened the Northport smelter in January 1898, competition further intensified.
 That March, Canadian Pacific Railway (CP) purchased the C&W and Trail smelter.
 That July, the Northern Pacific Railway (NP) acquired the RMR, C&RM, and Northport smelter.
 That August, British America Corporation completed its purchase of Le Roi holdings.